Table of Contents

 If you have an inactive 401(k), meaning you no longer work with the company that created it, you can execute a gold IRA rollover.
 If you are over 59.5 years old and have a current 401(k) through an existing employer, you may be eligible for an “in-service” distribution, allowing you to do a partial gold IRA rollover.

 A 403(b) plan is a retirement account offered to employees of public schools and tax exempt organizations.
 You can complete a rollover with a 403(b) plan after you have terminated employment.
-And in some cases, you can do a partial gold IRA transfer after you’ve turned 59.5 via an “in-service” distribution.
+And in some cases after you’ve turned 59.5 years old, you can do a partial gold IRA rollover via an “in-service” distribution.

 Thrift Savings Plans are government-sponsored retirement accounts for Federal employees, such as civil servants and military.
 You can perform a gold IRA rollover with a TSP plan once employment is terminated.
 And in some cases, you’re able to do a partial gold IRA rollover via an “in-service” distribution if you’ve reached 59.5 years of age.

 In order to move your existing retirement account, you must first establish a Self Directed IRA with a custodian that allows you to hold physical precious metals.
-Your chosen gold dealer is likely to be authorized with several custodians for you to choose from.
+Your chosen precious metals supplier is likely to be authorized with several custodians for you to choose from.
 Most metals dealers will also help you to complete the paperwork to ensure a smooth transfer.

 If you’re moving funds from your current IRA to a new Self Directed account, you’ll simply complete a transfer request form with your new application.
 Your transfer request form contains your existing IRA’s basic information, such as the current custodian, your name, account number, and the amount you’re transferring.